The Tilly-bat – by Dr. Glenn Jepsen

 The second feature mentioned used to identify the Tilly-Bat is the midbrain, and specifically the colliculi (plural of colliculus).
 The midbrain connects the forebrain, which is responsible for sensory information, and the hindbrain, which is responsible for motor information.
 The colliculi are the paired structures in the midbrain responsible for taking sights and sounds and transforming them into information for the motor system.
 The auditory colliculi are unique in bats because bats use echolocation to “see,” giving their midbrains a “hilly” appearance like the Tilly-bat has.

 Tilly Edinger was born to a wealthy Jewish family in Frankfurt in 1897, and grew up with a keen interest in science.
 In 1921 she earned a doctoral degree in geology, zoology, and psychology from Frankfurt University.
-She spent the 1920s reinventing comparative fossil brain anatomy and developing the field of paleoneurology while also participating in science education and doing unpaid curatorial work at the Senckenberg Museum (it was illegal to pay Jewish citizens at this time).
+She spent the 1920s reinventing comparative fossil brain anatomy, developing the field of paleoneurology, doing science education, and unpaid curatorial work at the Senckenberg Museum.
+Unpaid because it was illegal to pay Jewish citizens.